jadibdev/Google-In-React/README.md

 This is a basic Google Home Page Replica made in REACT.
-I've used 3 React Components and some css styling, it was cool practice exercise in learning REACT.
+I've used 3 React Components and some css styling, it was a cool practice exercise in learning REACT.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).